Bromelain is an enzyme naturally present only in pineapple. A daily dose of 400-500 mg may relieve joint pain in

 Studies have shown that bromelain can help reduce soft tissue swelling, and joint stiffness.
 Knee and shoulder pain or stiffness is common among athletes.
 Also, bromelain can help athletes and patients move the knee or shoulder through its full range of motion.

 Moreover, bromelain has analgesic properties.
 It may influence pain mediators, such as bradykinin.
 Bradykinin is a compound released in the blood and plays an important role in chronic pain.
-Moreover, bromelain reduce pain as it can reduce swelling.
+Moreover, bromelain reduces pain as it can reduce swelling.
 It can reduce pain in patients by 80%.

-As a rule of thumb, a dose of 400 mg is enough for athletes and patients with joint pain.
-In most studies, patients consumed 60-1,890 mg of bromelain daily with great results (2).
+As a rule of thumb, a daily dose of 400 mg is enough for athletes and patients with joint pain.
+In most studies, patients consumed 60-1,890 mg of bromelain daily with great results.

 Bromelain speeds up wound healing

 Additionally, you’ll benefit from consuming food high in vitamin C and vitamin A. These vitamins are vital for collagen synthesis.
 Collagen is found in abundant in the connective and soft tissue.
-In fact, pineapple fruit and, especially, pineapple juice are pretty rich in vitamin C.
+Pineapple is particularly rich in vitamin C.

 Is it good to eat pineapple every day?

 Bromelain intake is safe for daily consumption.
 In studies, patients consumed huge dosages with no adverse effects.